 Swakopmund

 Historical facts and information about Namibia's premier holiday resort.
-We have tried to emphasize on less known facts from the town's history.
+Less known facts from the Swakopmund's rich history.

 The Nama name was changed to ''Swachaub'' and with proclamation of Swakopmund as independent district in 1896 the present way of writing came into use.